-This period of jewelry design coincided with a time of radical political upheaval in Europe and North America.
-Spanning from 1714 through 1837, the Georgian Period era is named for the reigns of the four British King Georges, I through IV.
-Towards the beginning of the period, precious jewelry was mainly worn by the upper echelons of society, primarily royalty.
-Long dangling gemstone and diamond chandelier earrings and short necklace styles such as graduated diamond riviere necklaces and diamond and gemstone chokers complemented the low-cut necklines and upswept hairstyles in fashion.
+The Georgian period of jewelry design coincided with a time of radical political upheaval in Europe and North America.
+Spanning the years from 1714 through 1837, the Georgian period is named for the reigns of the four British King Georges, I through IV.
+At the beginning of the period, precious jewelry was mainly worn by the upper echelons of society, primarily royalty.
+Long, dangling gemstone and diamond chandelier earrings and short necklace styles such as graduated diamond riviere necklaces and diamond and gemstone chokers complemented the low-cut necklines and upswept hairstyles in fashion.
 Old mine cut diamonds and colored gemstones were placed a jour, in open-backed settings that allowed light to illuminate the stones, though stones such as garnets were still set in traditional foil-back settings.
 Women also wore diamond and gemstone brooches, pins and pendants designed in girandole and pendeloque styles, single or trios of gemstone drops suspended by intricate center designs.
-Also developed during this time was paste, facilitating the creation of imitation jewelry designs for those unable to afford the real thing.
-The early Georgian jewelry leaned towards being large and dramatic in scale and design so as to not be overpowered by the sweeping dresses and towering hairstyles in fashion.
+Also developed during this time was paste, facilitating the creation of imitation jewelry designs for those unable to afford precious material.
+Early Georgian jewelry tended to be large and dramatic in scale and design so as to not be overpowered by the sweeping dresses and towering hairstyles in fashion.

 Several decades later, women’s fashions transformed again, with tight bodices and billowing sleeves replacing the Grecian style of dress.
-Metalsmiths developed intricate designs using twisted gold wire cannetille filigree in foliate designs accented with delicate granulation — beaded goldwork — designed to maximize the visual impact of an amount of gold.
-Women often wore parures, matching jewelry suites of bracelets, necklaces, earrings, brooches and pendants.
+Metalsmiths developed intricate designs using twisted gold wire cannetille filigree in foliate designs accented with delicate granulation designed to maximize the visual impact of an amount of gold.
+Women often wore matching jewelry suites of bracelets, necklaces, earrings, brooches and pendants called parures.

 THE ART AND THE HISTORY